 - MSR Flex 4 cook set

 - Sea to Summit Aircraft aluminum alloy utensil set x2

-- Helinox Savanna chairs x2
+- Helinox camping chairs and table

 - Blue Ridge Overland Gear XL Trash Bag

 - Big Agnes double wide Dream Island sleeping bag